 This is where modern SEO tools like Clearscope come in handy.
 For any keyword, the tool analyzes top-performing organic content and gives you a breakdown of all the relevant terms in order of importance.

 Use the relevant terms not as an afterthought, but as the go-to source that shapes your article outline from the start.
-This approach replaces the “eyeball the top search results” step in the content writing process.
+This approach replaces the “eyeball the top competitors” step in the content writing process.
 For example, if you’re writing the “best credit cards” article we mentioned earlier, just by running a Clearscope report you can get a clear sense that annual fee, account opening, partners, and bonus points are topics you need to dig into.
 In other words, you can’t hope to satisfy searchers who are looking for the best credit cards without writing about these relevant concepts.

 Unlike SEO lite which only focuses on the main keyword phrase, this process accounts for every supporting term you need to include to reverse engineer what’s already ranking on Google.
 Like a compass, it’ll show you the direction your article should go.